 There is more than one reason to avoid offloading camera footage in macOS’s Finder.
-Besides making sure your copy is identical and secure, proper reporting possibilities are one main benefit of using a professional offloading software to backup camera footage.
+Besides making sure your copy is identical and secure, proper reporting possibilities are one main benefit of using professional offloading software to back up camera footage.

 Creating offload reports creates benefits for the data wrangler on set, as well as for the production and others that depend on information about the copied footage.

-- Information about the copied media, e.g. file formats, date and time of offload, etc.
+- Reports include information about the copied media, such as file formats, the date, and the time of offload.

 - As different people involved in the project are interested in different information, multiple report types exist.

-- Confirmation for DP / production that all copy tasks have been completed 100%
+- They also serve as confirmation for DPs / production that all copy tasks have been completed.

 The files report contains detailed information about one or more offloaded volumes.
 It consists of two sections: The report summary and a list of clips.